quintoandar/butterfree/docs/source/transform.md

 It's possible to define the desired transformation to be applied over your input data by defining the ```transformation``` parameter within the ```Feature``` instantiation.
 The following transform components can be used in ```Butterfree```:

-* ```SparkFunctionTransform```: this component can used when a [pyspark sql function](https://spark.apache.org/docs/2.1.0/api/python/pyspark.sql.html#module-pyspark.sql.functions) needs to be used.
+* ```SparkFunctionTransform```: this component can bem used when a [pyspark sql function](https://spark.apache.org/docs/2.1.0/api/python/pyspark.sql.html#module-pyspark.sql.functions) needs to be used.
 It can be instantiated as:

 ```python
 feature = Feature(